 Miradouro Senhora do Monte is located on the highest hill of Lisbon, in the Graça neighbourhood.
 You can enjoy a spectacular view from there.
 Fun fact: as you may know Lisbon is said to be a city of 7 hills, but this one isn’t counted in that number!
-Play our TimeOut Discovery Game in Graca & Alfama to find enjoy this view.
+Play our Tiles and Tales of Graça and Alfama game to find enjoy this view.

 2. JARDIM CERCA DA GRAÇA

 This park was closed to the public for centuries, but luckily for us, it’s now a huge green space where you can easily spend half a day relaxing and enjoying the views (of the castle as well as the bridge!).
 The park is also family friendly as it has a small playground, and if you get hungry or thirsty, the small kiosk serves small snacks and refreshing drinks.
-Play our TimeOut Discovery Game in Graca & Alfama and find this green oasis.
+Go on our city treasure hunt in this neighbourhood and find this green oasis (also available in Portuguese).